Wireless-Protection/task_1/README.md

 ### Step 5: Monitoring and stealing user data

 Once a victim has connected their device to an “evil twin” network, the hacker can monitor everything they do online, from scrolling through social media accounts to checking bank statements.
 If a user logs into any of their accounts while connected to the network, the hacker can collect their login credentials.
 This is especially dangerous if the user uses the same credentials for multiple sensitive accounts.

+## Defence:
+To defence the pc from an evil twin attack we checked if the same AP name appears' also we checked if the mac address is different then let the user choose which AP is the suspicious one and attack it by sending deauthentication packets.